elpython/elpython-meta/README.md

   can rely on those features being present on the platforms they care about

-The EL Python concept arose from asking the question of how we might effectively address the established commercial demand for long term support versions in a way that:
+The EL Python concept arose from asking the question of how we might effectively address the established commercial demand for a long term support variant of CPython in a way that:

 * doesn't result in an inherently poor developer experience when targeting long-term support versions (especially later in their lifecycle)
 * makes long term support versions (almost) as easy to develop and test against as regular CPython releases
-* reduces the risk of fragmenting the Python developer experience across different competing long-term support vendors
+* reduces the risk of fragmenting the Python developer experience across different competing long term support vendors
 * makes it clear that offering long term support is considered the domain of professional software developers that are getting paid to meet that obligation, rather than something that can reasonably be expected of community volunteers